-Rheumatoid (say: "roo-mah-toyd") arthritis (RA) is an autoimmune disease that causes inflammation and pain in your joints.
-It can also affect other parts of your body, such as the lining of your heart and lungs.
+Rheumatoid arthritis (RA) is a chronic (lasting) inflammatory disorder.
+It causes swelling and pain in the lining of your joints.
+It can affect other parts of your body, such as the lining of your heart and lungs.

 Symptoms of RA may include one or more of the following:

 - Painful and swollen joints, especially in your hands, feet, and knees